gemyero/loopback-sync-indices/README.md

 # loopback-sync-indexes

-A function that can be called with a [loopback](https://loopback.io/) application to sync indexes between loopback models and databases.
+A module exports a function that can be called with a [loopback 3](https://loopback.io/) application to sync indexes between loopback models and databases.

 ## Installation